dendronhq/handbook/handbook/handbook.people.one-on-one.md

 ![[dendron://handbook/templates.one-on-one]]

+## Sections

+### chit chat
+Placeholder for casual conversation ahead of the meeting

+### feedback

+Any feedback people have for the other party.
+This works both ways.
+Can also be used to ask for feedback

+### current things

+Go over blockers and current tasks

+### future things

+Go over upcoming initiatives and long term goals

+### open

+Anything else

+### next
+Action items from the meeting

 ## Process

 Before the one on one, team members are encouraged to fill out as much of the one-on-one template a day prior to help prepare both parties for the meeting.